weefbellington/screenplay/README.md

 Unlike Fragments or Dialogs, Scenes are lightweight.
 Each scene is a POJO (Plain Old Java Object).
 They aren't created through factory methods.
 Just create `new Scene(...)`, pass it some arguments, and you're good to go.
 No need for voodoo like serializing data into a `Bundle`, or a `Parcelable` implementation.

-Each scene has a Transition, which describes scene animations.
+Each scene has a Transition, which describes a set of animations.
 The animation system for Scenes is similar to Activities or Fragments: Screenplay selects an animation to play based on the direction of navigation (forward/back) and the state of the scene (incoming/outgoing).
 Animations can be specified through XML or in code.

 Each scene can also have zero or more Components, which are notified of scene lifecycle events.
 Components provide a modular way of attaching behavior to a scene, encouraging code reuse and separation of concerns.